m-lab/website/_pages/bigquery_examples.md

 | 2015-12-27  |       52995 |
 | 2015-12-28  |       50751 |

-## Dealing with IP addresses — How many users from distinct subnets?
+## Dealing with IP addresses: How many users from distinct subnets?

 BigQuery supports various functions to parse IP addresses in different formats.
-You can use such functions to aggregate the number of users per subnet and compute how many subnets have ever initiated a test.
+You can use such functions to aggregate the number of users per subnet and to compute how many subnets have ever initiated a test.

-* The following query aggregates the client IP addresses into /24s and counts the number of unique /24s that have ever initiated at least one NDT test.
+The query that follows aggregates the client IP addresses into /24s and counts the number of unique /24s that have ever initiated at least one NDT test.

-* `PARSE_IP(remote_ip) & INTEGER(POW(2, 32) - POW(2, 32 - 24)))` computes a bit-wise AND between `web100_log_entry.connection_spec.remote_ip` and 255.255.255.0.
-The [BigQuery Query Reference](https://cloud.google.com/bigquery/query-reference#ipfunctions) describes the `PARSE_IP` and `FORMAT_IP` functions.
+`PARSE_IP(remote_ip) & INTEGER(POW(2, 32) - POW(2, 32 - 24))` computes a [bit-wise](https://en.wikipedia.org/wiki/Bitwise_operation){:target="_blank"} AND between web100_log_entry.connection_spec.remote_ip and 255.255.255.0.
+The [BigQuery Query Reference](https://cloud.google.com/bigquery/query-reference#ipfunctions){:target="_blank"} describes the `PARSE_IP` and `FORMAT_IP` functions.

 ~~~sql
 SELECT